List of Streisand effect examples: By businesses

 In May 2023, Nintendo issued a cease-and-desist notice against the Dolphin emulator appearing on Steam.
 As a result, Google searches of the emulator surged.

 In November 2023, PR agency Mogul Press issued a DMCA takedown notice against a blog post by investigative journalist and tax lawyer Dan Neidle which contained commentary that was critical of their business practices.
 At the time of writing the resulting Twitter threads highlighting Mogul Press' actions have been viewed over 400,000 times (combined).

 In March 2025, Meta won an arbitration ruling to prohibit ex-employee Sarah Wynn-Williams from promoting her book that criticized the company.
 This resulted in increased attention to the book.

+On 8 December 2025, the Swiss online investigative news magazine Republik published a report in German that Palantir Technologies, an American surveillance-analytics company, had attempted to sell its service to various sectors in Swiss government over several years, but was rejected for non-necessity and as a likely breach of data sovereignty in the case of the military.
+In January 2026, Palantir responded by filing Swiss rights-to-reply lawsuit against the magazine, resulting in the report being translated into English and publicized worldwide by European Federation of Journalists, Financial Times, Techdirt, and various other online outlets.
+The commercial court of Zurich dismissed Palantir's lawsuit in June 2026.

+On December 21, 2025, CBS stopped an episode of 60 Minutes, Inside CECOT, from airing, postponing it to another day.
+It was alleged postponed owing to censorship and political interference.
+The episode would result in increased attention and would be shared widely online, in particular after it was aired via broadcast syndication in Canada.

+In January 2026, Microsoft CEO Satya Nadella demanded that people stop calling artificial intelligence "slop" and instead accept AI as the "new equilibrium" of human nature.
+The public reaction instead made people double down on the backlash, and the term "Microslop" became popular on social media.
+In March 2026, several reports from the Microsoft Copilot Discord server found that the word "Microslop" was blacklisted.
+The term "Microslop" is used to describe discontent with Microsoft's practices, especially with the push of artificial intelligence features such as Copilot.